 Joint Injection for Pain in Fort Myers FL, and Port Charlotte FL

 Do you have joint pain in your hands, wrist, or elbow?
 You might be a suitable candidate for a small joint injection.
-Dr. Stephen L. Helgemo, Jr. MD offers small joint injection procedure that is required to keep the affected joint functional and mobility.
-Small joint injection involves injecting a steroid into a small joint of the body to reduce inflammation, relieve pain symptoms, edema, and muscle stiffness.
+Dr. Stephen L. Helgemo, Jr. MD offers small joint injection procedure that is required to keep the affected joint functional.
+Small joint injection involves injecting a steroid into a small joint of the body to reduce inflammation and relieve pain symptoms, edema, and muscle stiffness.
 This rapid injection treatment helps patients suffering from arthritis and other degenerative joint diseases.
 To eliminate joint pain and maintain joint integrity, contact us or request an appointment online.
 We have convenient locations in Fort Myers, FL, and Port Charlotte, FL.

 Table of Contents: